Back to top

 • Be undergraduate (junior or senior) OR graduate level students in psychology, public health, education, health sciences, or related fields in social/behavioral sciences

-• Commit to volunteering approximately 2 days a week (~16 hours) minimum, during data collection
+• Commit to volunteering approximately 2 days a week (10-16 hours) minimum

 • Schedule changes between fall and spring semesters will be accommodated

-• Secure own transportation to/from participating Philadelphia public schools and the Roberts Center for Pediatric Research (travel cost will be partially reimbursed).
+• Secure own transportation to/from participating schools and the Roberts Center for Pediatric Research (travel costs will be reimbursed per mile).

 Job Summary